Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 The Xiaomi Mi Band 7 has a lot to offer.
-In addition to a bigger and brighter AMOLED display, Xiaomi’s band can track all the major data points from workouts.
-It also adds more activities than ever (too many), and offers continuous SpO2 monitoring.
-Within the world of wearables, it’s a powerful fitness tracker for a relatively low price even after a minor increase compared to the previous generation.
-However, while the Mi Band 7 is still a steal, Xiaomi’s complete stronghold on the budget market isn’t quite what it used to be.
+In addition to a bigger and brighter AMOLED display, the band can track all the major data points from workouts.
+It also adds more activities (too many) and offers continuous SpO2 monitoring.
+However, while the Mi Band 7 is still a solid pick, Xiaomi’s complete stronghold on the budget market isn’t quite what it used to be, and there are plenty of Xiaomi Mi Band alternatives.

-Huawei continues to nip at Xiaomi’s heels with solid budget options.
-These include the Huawei Band 6 ($59) or, if you can get your hands on one, the Huawei Band 7 (£49).
-Additionally, with its price bump compared to the Mi Band 6, the latest generation hovers a tiny bit closer to the likes of pricier competition such as the Fitbit Inspire 2 ($99).
-While not our favorite Fitbit, the Inspire 2 gets users into the Fitbit ecosystem, a value not to be ignored.
-Or, if you can find the Charge 5 ($149) on sale, you can tap into Fitbit’s excellent app and utilize built-in GPS.
+HUAWEI continues to nip at Xiaomi’s heels with solid budget options.
+These include the HUAWEI Band 6 ($54 at Amazon) or the newer HUAWEI Band 7 ($41 at Amazon).
+For a bit of a price bump, the 7 shoppers may also consider devices from pricier competition such as the Fitbit Inspire 3 ($99.95 at Amazon).
+While it doesn’t offer much more than the Mi Band, the latest Inspire 3 does get you into the Fitbit ecosystem.
+Or, if you can afford the Charge 6 ($159.95 at Amazon) on sale, you can tap into Fitbit’s excellent app and utilize built-in GPS.

 Xiaomi Mi Band 7: The verdict

-Even with a small price hike, the Xiaomi Mi Band 7 continues the brand’s legacy of delivering elite entry-level fitness trackers.
-It packs a bright, colorful display and offers plenty of basic features in spite of how cheap it is.
-It doesn’t try to reinvent the wheel, (or the band, I guess), but it stays steady in the tools it does offer.
-It also adds some great perks like an optional always-on display and more advanced health tracking.
+The Xiaomi Mi Band 7 continued the brand’s legacy of delivering elite entry-level fitness trackers.
+It packs a bright, colorful display and offers plenty of basic features despite how cheap it is.
+It doesn’t try to reinvent the wheel (or the band), but it stays steady in the tools it does offer.
+It also added great perks, like an optional always-on display and more advanced health tracking.

-With the Mi Band 7, Xiaomi remains a force to be reckoned with in the cheap fitness tracker space.
+Xiaomi remains a force to be reckoned with in the cheap fitness tracker space and the Mi Band 7 is a solid example.

 Xiaomi Mi Band 7 top questions and answers

-While not officially available, the Mi Band 7 is currently available on Amazon via import.
+The Mi Band 7 is now currently available on Amazon.

 The Xiaomi Mi Band 7 is 5ATM water resistant to depths of 50 meters.

-No. You need a compatible smartphone to set up your Mi Band 7 as well as to utilize connected GPS.
+You need a compatible smartphone to set up your Mi Band 7 and to utilize connected GPS.

 The NFC variant of the Xiaomi Mi Band 7 is exclusive to China.